 The Government commissioned us to deliver the North Trans-Pennine Routes Project, investigating some of the biggest challenges facing the road network in the north including the potential to create a new strategic corridor in the region linking the M6 at Penrith and A1 at Scotch Corner.
 For more information, please visit the Road Investment Strategy: post 2020 - Northern Trans-Pennine web page.

-We are examining the case for dualling the A66 and considering other improvements along its length.
-In addition to creating a strategic corridor, we will also seek to improve safety and create a more reliable and resilient route.
-We are currently carrying out an appraisal of possible options which would inform the development of our strategic and economic case.
+We're examining the case for dualling the A66 and considering other improvements along its length.
+In addition to creating a strategic corridor, we'll also seek to improve safety and create a more reliable and resilient route.
+We're currently carrying out an appraisal of possible options which would inform the development of our strategic and economic case.

-We will be working with local and national stakeholders over the coming months to develop ideas.
-We will also review data provided by traffic models, consider economic benefits and identify potential environmental impacts and find ways to reduce any negative effects, where appropriate.
-Once we have fully identified ideas, we will consult with the wider public.
+We'll be working with local and national stakeholders over the coming months to develop ideas.
+We'll also review data provided by traffic models, consider economic benefits and identify potential environmental impacts and find ways to reduce any negative effects, where appropriate.
+Once we have fully identified ideas, we'll consult with the wider public.

 |Autumn 2018||Completion of options identification and short-listing|